langchain-ai/langgraph/docs/docs/concepts/persistence.md

 ```

-As we showed above, we can also access the store in any node and use `search` to get memories.
+As we showed above, we can also access the store in any node and use the `store.search` method to get memories.
 Recall the the memories are returned as a list of objects that can be converted to a dictionary.

 ```python
 memories[-1].dict()